Vyral/jorge-gonzalez/_posts/2020-03-31-does-the-covid-19-cares-act-stimulus-plan-allow-for-you-to-skip-mortgage-payments.md

 ---
 layout: post
 title: >-
-  Does the COVID-19 Cares Act Stimulus Plan allow for you to Skip Mortgage Payments?
+  Does the COVID-19 Cares Act Stimulus Plan Allow for You to Skip Mortgage Payments?
 date: 2020-03-31 21:08:00
 tags: